-- ASHI Inspectors have passed the National Home Inspection Exam or a valid state exam, completed ASHI's Standard of Practice and Code of Ethics modules and submitted a valid list of performance validating at least 75 fee-paid home inspections. - ASHI Associates are new to ASHI and have not yet completed its requirements to move up in membership.
+- ASHI Certified Inspectors have passed the the National Home Inspector Examination, had inspection reports successfully verified for compliance with ASHI's Standards and submitted proof of performance for at least 250 home inspections. - ASHI Inspectors have passed the National Home Inspector Exam or a valid state exam, completed ASHI's Standard of Practice and Code of Ethics modules and submitted a list of performance validating at least 75 fee-paid home inspections. - ASHI Associates are new to ASHI and have not yet completed its requirements to move up in membership.